 The Stamford Golf Authority Retirement Plan is a defined contribution pension plan established by the Authority to provide benefits at retirement to all eligible employees.
 Plan members may elect to contribute a portion of their compensation subject to allowable maximum limitation under current law.
-The Authority contributes up to 5% of annual covered salary based on an employee's years of service.
+The Authority contributes up to 5% of the annual covered salary based on an employee's years of service.

 Plan provisions and contribution requirements are established and may be amended by the Authority's Board of Directors.
-Total employer contributions to the plan for the years ended December 31, 2021 and 2020, were \$24,650 and \$25,531, respectively.
+Total employer contributions to the plan for the years ended December 31, 2022 and 2021, were \$18,566 and \$24,650, respectively.